aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the text wrapped type of the shape which contains text.
+Gets the text wrapped type of the shape which contains text.

 ```
 if (shape.isTextWrapped())